jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Loudspeakers crackled inside a packed room.
 Electronic whine burst for a brief second.
 The place itself was nondescript.
 Just one of the countless bland office buildings made in the country's massive drive for speedy results.
 This building was special only because it was in the middle of the Kazakh prairie.
 An environment of endless sand, wind, and the Soviet Union's invaluable Baikonur Cosmodrome mega-complex.

-Mikhail Sergeyevich Volkov's colleagues gathered around him, their breath suspended between anticipation and restraint.
+Mikhail Sergeyevich Volkov's colleagues gathered around him.
+They were the designers, now watching with anticipation and restraint to see how their ideas worked out.
 Years of grueling Soviet scientific training had trained them to restrain their emotions, but today was different.
 Today was history.

 Or it was pre-history.
 Maybe.
 They knew nobody would remember this launch, but no one would ever forget its achievements—if the spacecraft could follow the precise flight path calculated by their navigator, comrade Volkov.

-"Preliminary launch sequence initiated," the loudspeaker announced.
+"Preliminary launch sequence initiated," the loudspeaker announced what the guys in mission control were doing across the building.

 Behind a still face, Volkov agonized.
 All his colleagues worked together in great unison among intense requirements and deadlines.
 But most other fields like propulsion, fuel, or material design could at least be tested many times before launch.
 In comparison, the navigator used logarithmic tables and slide rules to solve the super-complex orbital mechanics.

 He couldn't run many tests to evaluate his work, hence why the group huddled around the mathematician now to show their support.

 Everyone knew his calculations were fiendishly hard.
-It took dozens of other mathematicians hundreds of days to manually calculate his equations that included everything from weather, ship weight, fuel expenditure, even the earth's rotation.
-Each factor was crucial to set the exact path that would carry the first human beyond Earth's atmosphere, and crucially, return him safely to Earth.
+It took dozens of other mathematicians hundreds of days to just calculate his equations which included everything from weather conditions, ship weight, fuel expenditure, even the earth's rotation.
+Each factor was crucial to know the exact path that would carry the first human beyond Earth's atmosphere, and crucially, return him safely to Earth.

-Since being recruited to the space agency, his wife Anya had called him obsessed.
+Short after being recruited to the space agency, his wife Anya called him obsessed.
 Lovingly, of course.
 "You hold your slide rule like a mother holds a newborn".
 Because it was top-secret, she knew nothing about his work.
 She didn't need to.
 Like her research at the hospital, he was just another person building a better future through the immense powers of science.

 Now, the rocket began to emit a low, rising rumble.
 Vibrations soon traveled through the ground, up into Volkov's already shaking boots.

 "Thirty seconds to launch," the speaker announced just loud enough to be heard over the rocket's roar.
 The room watched the launchpad as white-hot fire erupted from the mixture of fuel, steel, and mathematics that comprised the spaceship.
-The sound of the great rockets was now deafening.

-Then there was liftoff!
+"Three, two, one".
+Liftoff!

 Despite the intense light and noise, Volkov watched every microsecond.
 Rising hundreds of meters into the air, the flight followed its planned trajectory perfectly.
 As he watched his work disappear over the horizon, his feet finally stopped shaking.
-When the Kazakh prairie returned to its natural stillness, the navigator turned his head.
-As did the entire room of engineers and scientists.
+When the Kazakh prairie returned to its natural stillness, the entire room of turned their heads.

 Everyone now stared at the monitors.

 Each showed the flight's passengers: a mannequin named Ivan Ivanovich, a dog named Zvezdochka, frogs, monkeys, mice, rats, plants, television cameras, and other scientific instruments.

 Nobody knew what leaving earth's gravity, atmosphere, and magnetosphere would do to lifeforms.
-But if enough passengers survived, the Korabl-Sputnik 5 flight test would be the last before a human tried.
+But if enough passengers survived, the Korabl-Sputnik 5 flight test would be the last before a human tried it.
 Yuri Gagarin was everyone's favorite to be that hero—a farm boy turned cosmonaut who would follow Volkov's navigation into space!

 As all the indicators showed success, Volkov allowed his mind to abandon the incessant logic orbital mathematics requires, and run wild into childish fantasy.

 His grandparents never even traveled out of their town.
 Now he dreamed of stepping on the Moon.
 With its endless sunshine and untapped minerals, it was the stepping stone from which he and his colleagues would expand life beyond Earth and into the solar system.

-The test flight was now orbiting Earth.
-Seeing all the creatures living and breathing in the alien environment, Volkov could not help but express his dreams to the room, "To the Moon!"
+The test flight started to orbit the Earth.
+All the creatures were living and breathing in the alien environment.
+Volkov could not help but smile and express his dreams to the room, "To the Moon!"

 --